 Vacant apartments or homes are a major fact of life in Archer / Bagdad.
 The current real estate vacancy rate here is 55.7%.
 This is higher than the rate of vacancies in 99.2% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (33.1%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-The Archer / Bagdad neighborhood stands out for having an average per capita income lower than 99.0% of the neighborhoods in the United States.
+One of the unique characteristics of the Archer / Bagdad neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.0% of the neighborhoods in America.
 Also of note is NeighborhoodScout's research finding that the Archer / Bagdad neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Archer / Bagdad community truly stands out from the rest in this regard.

 Also, if you are planning to retire in California, this neighborhood should be on your must-see list.
 For many reasons, Archer / Bagdad may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in California, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 95.5% of neighborhoods in CA. If a California retirement is in your future, this neighborhood should be one of the places you visit.